 A tasty, hot, One Pot Ham, Potato and Bean Soup is perfect on a cold winter’s day.
 It warms you up and is comforting.
 This broth based soup has so much flavor because it is made by stewing a ham bone in chicken stock which produces an incredibly delicious broth for this Ham and Bean soup.
 With only one pot to clean, why buy canned soup when this tastes a hundred times better?

 This Ham and Bean soup with potatoes tastes great with little seasoning.
-It is one of my favorite soups because I love cannellini beans and when the ham bone is cooked in homemade chicken or turkey stock, the marriage of flavors is incredible.
+It is one of my favorite soups because I love cannellini beans and when the ham bone is stewed in homemade chicken or turkey stock, the marriage of flavors is incredible.
 My husband also loves this soup.
 IT IS REALLY TASTY!